sxzz/rust-js-plugin/README.md

-# Rust Runtime for JavaScript Plugins
+# JavaScript Plugins on Rust

 This project is a simple demo created for fun by a Rust learner.